design-automation/gs-json/README.md

 Geometry includes both polygonal and spline based geometric entities.
 Semantics consists of data linked to entities and collections of entities in the model.

-## Topology
+## Topological Components
-The topological hierarchy is follows:
+The topological component hierarchy is follows:
-* 0D Topology
+* 0D Components
   * POINT = a point is space.
   * VERTEX = a location in space associated with a single POINT.
-* 1D Topology
+* 1D Components
   * EDGE = a line or curve bounded by start and end VERTICES.
   * WIRE = a set of one or more connected EDGES, either open or closed.
-* 2D Topology
+* 2D Components
   * FACE = a face bounded by a closed WIRE, with zero or more holes each bounded by a closed WIRE.
   * SHELL = a set of one or more connected FACES, either open or closed.

-VERTICES, WIRES and SHELLS can be instantiated as geometric entities.

-### POINT Entities
+### POINTS
 The base data to which everything else is connected is a set of points in space.

-### WIRE Entities
+### WIRE Components
-Each WIRE has:
+Each wire component has:
-* a set of connected EDGES (implicit), each of which has
+* a set of connected edges (implicit), and
-* a sequence of VERTICES (implicit), each of which is
+* a sequence of vertices (implicit), each of which is
-* associated with a single (implicit) POINT.
+* associated with a single (implicit) point.

-### SHELL Entities
+### SHELL Components
-Each SHELL has:
+Each shell component has sub-components: wires and faces.

+The wires represent the naked edges of the shell.
+Since a shell can have holes, there may be more than one.
+A shell can also have no naked edges, in which case it is closed.
+Wires have:
-* a set of connected FACES (implicit), each of which has ** a set of connected EDGES (implicit), each of which has ** a sequence of VERTICES (implicit), each of which is
+* a set of connected edges (implicit), and
-* a set of closed WIRES (implicit), each of which has ** a set of connected EDGES (implicit), each of which has ** a sequence of VERTICES (implicit), each of which is
+* a sequence of vertices (implicit), each of which is
-* each vertex is associated with a single (implicit) POINT.
+* associated with a single (implicit) point.

+The faces have:
+* a set of connected edges (implicit) forming a closed loop, each of which has
+* a sequence of vertices (implicit).

-### Shared Entities
+### Shared Components
-Multiple geometric entities can reference the same POINTS.
+Entities can share points.
 For example, a box can be created that has 8 points and 24 vertices (6 faces x 4 vertices).
-Each POINT is therefore referenced by three vertices.
+Each point is therefore referenced by three vertices.

+Edges that belong to the same wire or face share vertices.
+For example, an open wire with two edges will share have three vertices.
+The middle vertex will be shared by two edges.

-However, higher level entities cannot be shared.
-For example, an EDGE cannot be part of two faces.
-Thus, if two faces have EDGES touching, then the POINTS can be shared, but there will still be seperate EDGES, each with its own VERTICES.
+Hhigher level components cannot be shared.
+For example, an edge cannot be part of two faces.
+Thus, if two faces have edges touching, then the points can be shared, but there will still be seperate EDGES, each with its own vertices.

 ## Geomety
 The geometric entities together with their type identifiers are as follows:
 * 0D VERTEX entities:
-  * 0 - Acorn
+  * 0 - Acorn //not implemented
-  * 1 - Ray
+  * 1 - Ray //not implemented
-  * 2 - Plane
+  * 2 - Plane //not implemented
 * 1D WIRE entities:
   * 100 - Polyline
-  * 120 - NURBS curve
+  * 120 - NURBS curve //not implemented
-  * 121 - Bezier curve
+  * 121 - Bezier curve //not implemented
 * 2D SHELL entities:
-  * 200 - Polygon Mesh (can be non-planar, being tested...)
+  * 200 - Polymesh
-  * 220 - NURBS Surface
+  * 220 - NURBS Surface //not implemented
-  * 221 - Bezier Surface
+  * 221 - Bezier Surface //not implemented

 More geometric entities may be added in the future.

-Other higher level topological entities (such as solids and compound solids) can be created using *collections*.
+Other higher level entities (such as solids) can be created using *collections*.
 See below for more details.

-### Implicit Entities
+### Implicit Components
-In order to ensure that the file format is efficient and compact, internal entities are not explicitly represented.
+In order to ensure that the file format is efficient and compact, components are not explicitly represented.
 They nevertheless still exist implicitly.
-For example, a polygonal mesh has an explicitly defined SHELL, but the FACES, WIRES, EDGES, VERTICES and POINTS are all implicit.
+For example, a polygonal mesh has implicit faces, wires, edges, and vertices.

 ## Semantics
 Semantic information can be added to the model in two ways:

-1. by specifying *attributes* linked to geometric entities at specific topological levels, and/or
+1. by specifying *attributes* linked to topological components, and/or
 1. by specifying *properties* linked to nested collections of geometric entities.

 These two approaches to adding semantics to a model are based on existing approaches in specific domains.
 Attributes are similar to the way sematics are specified in existing geospatial file formats such as geojson.
-However, in gs-JSON, the concept of attributes has been further generalised, allowing them to be added to topological levels that are implicit within the geometry.
+However, in gs-JSON, the concept of attributes has been further generalised, allowing them to be added to topological components that are implicit within the geometry.
 Properties are similar to the way semantics are specified in existing product modelling file formats such as the various STEP formats.
 Geometric entities can be groups into collections, and possible organised into part-whole hierarchies, with properties being specified for each level of the hierarchy.
 However, gs-JSON does not specify any domain-specific semantics.

 # JSON Encoding of Geometry
 Within a gs-JSON file, the all geometry is defined in a single *entities* array containing three sub-arrays, as follows: